influitive/influitive-crafters/_posts/2015-12-01-web-scraping-and-apis2.md

 //Caculates the scales used for x, y and yAxis function calculateScales(dataSet) {
   var xScale = d3.scale.linear()
                        .domain([0, 246000])
                       .range([xPadding, w - xMargin - xPadding])

-//This scale ensures that the rectangles will be placed in the right spot
+//This scale ensures that the rectangles will be placed in
-//along the y axis
-  var yScale = d3.scale.ordinal()
+//the right spot along the y axis var yScale = d3.scale.ordinal()
                        .domain(d3.range(dataSet.length))
                        .rangeRoundBands([0, (h - 1.2 * yPadding )], 0.05)

-//This is an special scale for the yaxis which uses ordinal values corresponding
+//This is an special scale for the yaxis which uses ordinal
-// to the name of the universities var yAxisScale = d3.scale.ordinal()
+//values corresponding to the name of the universities var yAxisScale = d3.scale.ordinal()
                             .domain(dataSet.map(function (d) {
                               return d.university